Collaborative Reform Initiative (CRI) Program

 Check out our How to Apply page for resources such as frequently asked questions, appendices, additional fact sheets, links to webinars, and more.

-The FY25 Collaborative Reform Initiative (CRI) program will close on Monday, June 30, 2025, at 4:59 PM ET.*
+The FY25 Collaborative Reform Initiative (CRI) program closed on Monday, June 30, 2025, at 4:59 PM ET.*

 COPS Office Collaborative Reform Initiative Informational Webinar